IIIF/api/source/api/presentation/3.0/index.md

 The requirements for the use of the properties are summarized in [Appendix B][appendixB].

 Other properties are allowed, either via custom extensions or endorsed by IIIF.
 If a client discovers properties that it does not understand, then it _MUST_ ignore them.
 Other properties _SHOULD_ consist of a prefix and a name in the form "`prefix:name`" to ensure it does not collide with a property defined by IIIF specifications.
-[Services][annex] _SHOULD_ be used for extensions if at all possible, and a [JSON-LD context document][ld-exts] should be added that defines the semantics of the new properties.

 ####  3.1.
 Descriptive Properties